 Cummings was the representative for Maryland’s 7th congressional district and was a Democrat.
 He served from 1996 to 2019.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cummings is shown as a purple triangle. (analysis methodology)
+Cummings is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2020 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5920 (114th): Whistleblower Protections for Contractors Act